 Those whose primary network is online rather than in-person

-More passive structured data and who don’t need active networking
+Those who prefer passive structured data and don't need active networking nudges

 Who Should Use Regards